01. Doctor Overview

 Dr. Kemp Kernstine brings nearly three decades of experience to his patients at the University of Texas Southwestern’s Harold C. Simmons Comprehensive Cancer Center in Dallas, Texas.
-He currently heads the medical center’s Division of Thoracic Surgery, where he specializes in the surgical evaluation and treatment of lung cancer, esophageal cancer, mesothelioma and thymic cancers.
+He currently heads the medical center’s Division of Thoracic Surgery, where he specializes in the surgical evaluation and treatment of mesothelioma, lung cancer, esophageal cancer and thymic cancers.

 Dr. Kernstine’s achievements with benign and malignant chest diseases have been recognized both in the United States and internationally.
 He has published numerous articles and books on chest surgery and lung and esophageal cancer, including Lung Cancer: A Multidisciplinary Approach to Diagnosis and Management, which he co-authored with Karen Reckamp.

 02. Fast Facts

 Other Interests & Specialties: Mesothelioma, adult general thoracic surgery, minimally invasive thoracic surgery, pediatric, thoracic surgery and thoracic surgical oncology.

 Certifications, Awards & Accolades: American Board of Surgery Certification in Surgery, American Board of Surgery Certification in Thoracic and Cardiac Surgery, American Chemical Society Fellow, member of the American Medical Association, member of the American College of Surgeons, Castle Connolly Top Doctor, 2003 Thoracic Alumnus of the Year at Brigham & Women’s Hospital, Willem J. Kolff Young Investigator’s Award